 Le visits they are exclusively by reservation, for one minimum of 10 people, and are always accompanied by the Colonna family's trusted staff.

-They can be visited dirty 10 fully furnished of the Palazzo's representative apartment (about 800 sqm.), the entrance courtyard and family chapel, where the ancestors rest Column of the main line from the sec.
+They can be visited dirty 10 fully furnished of the representative apartment of the Palazzo (about 800 square meters), the entrance courtyard and family chapel, where the ancestors rest Column of the main line from the sec.
 XVI up to our days, among them Marcantonio II Colonna, commander of the pontifical fleet at Lepanto, and his wife Felice Orsini.

 The history of Palazzo Colonna